-Criminal Defense Attorney in Tyler, Smith County and all East Texas
+Criminal Lawyer in Tyler, Smith County and all East Texas

 Request a Free Consultation

 Compassion for every criminal law case

 Even if you are guilty of a crime, you still have rights.
 I have been fighting for the rights of adults facing charges in Smith County and East Texas since 2011.
 I even represent those determined to be too poor to afford retained counsel.
 Our office takes appointments in Smith, Van Zandt, Cherokee and other East Texas counties.
 And, I am proud of my record of success and my reputation among county prosecutors and judges, as well as other criminal defense attorneys.